SawedoffShotgun114/SawedoffShotgun-s-MeleeWeapons_Misc/README.md

 ## Features: (Introduction of content's Stats/Tech)

  ##### Vanilla, but with CE patch:
- - PoweredLongsword: (Anti-Pirate, If in CE, AP: 15RHA)
-   A plasma longsword (If in CE, "Sharp melee weapon CritHitIgnoreArmor" feature make it more efficient than PoweredMace。(In "Combat Extended Melee" Mod) when fighting Centipede(aim head part mode).)
+ - PoweredLongsword: (Anti-Pirate and scyther, usableWithShields)
+   A plasma longsword.
+ - PoweredZweihander: (Anti-Centipede)
+   A plasma sword made according to an ancient famous sword. (better than poweredlongsword，except price.)
- - ExpandableBaton:
+ - ExpandableBaton:    (usableWithShields)
    A more flexible baton,less damage per hit , DPS similar to Steel Mace.

 ##### CE Only:
  (Placeholder)